Floating

 Writing effective email content has always been a tricky business — more if you have a million other things to take care of.
 If you have searched for how to write marketing email samples before, you must have encountered several best practices.

 But do you know you just need to take care of 5 elements to get the best results?
-Here are the five elements to focus on in your emails:
+Here they are:

 Create Catchy Subject Lines